nbahador/Seizure_TimeFreqROI_Annotator/README.md

 ---

+### 📂 The Original Images Dataset and the Default Labels
+The original images dataset and the default labels are also available in the Seizure_TimeFreqROI_Annotator/assets directory.

+---

 ### ▶️ Run Annotation GUI (Quick Start)
 You can run the annotation tool directly from the command line using this one-liner (replace the paths with your local installed package path):